jackhopping/recipes_analysis/README.md

 <iframe src="assets/rating-and-nsteps-permutation.html" width=800 height=600 frameBorder=0></iframe>

 From this permutation test, I calculated a p-value of 0.0.
-At the 1% significance level, I can reject the null hypothesis and can conclude that the missingness of the `rating` column is dependent on the `nsteps` column.
+At the 1% significance level, I can reject the null hypothesis and can conclude that the missingness of the `rating` column is dependent on the `n_steps` column.

 ## Hypothesis Testing